CyPurr-Collective/Cypurr-Prezes/README.md

 * [Holistic Security](https://holistic-security.tacticaltech.org) by Tactical Tech Collective
 * [CryptoParty Handbook](https://www.cryptoparty.in/learn/handbook)
 * [Exposing the Invisible](https://exposingtheinvisible.org/) on metadata and its collection/erasure
+* [The Hand-Book of the Modern Development Specialist: Being a Complete Illustrated Guide to Responsible Data Usage, Manners & General Deportment](http://responsibledata.io/resources/handbook/) by The Engine Room.
+For groups and researchers that want to collect, use, and store data responsibly

 #### *Journalists*
 * [Journalist Security Guide](https://cpj.org/reports/2012/04/journalist-security-guide.php) by the Committee to Protect Journalists